nathimel/ibsg/README.md

     `python src/get_all_data.py`

     Search recursively for the results of simulation sweeps and IB curve estimations, collect them into dataframes annotated with their appropriate parameters as columns, and write as one (long) dataframe to [all_data](analysis_data/all_data.csv) in tidy data format.
 This can be used to produce and directly compare plots as in [this notebook](src/notebooks/analyze.ipynb).
     - NOTE: It is important to run this script on the same machine used to run simulations or estimate curves.
-The reason for this is because this script will look for torch binaries (e.g., `betas.pt` or `optimal_encoders.pt`) generated during those steps.
-However, **all torch binaries are excluded from git history** via the `.gitignore` due to large file limits.
+The reason for this is because this script will look for numpy binaries (e.g., `betas.npy` or `optimal_encoders.npy`) generated during those steps.
+However, **all numpy binaries are excluded from git history** via the `.gitignore` due to large file limits.
 So, if you ran experiments using a remote server, you must run this script on the same server if you want perform data analysis on those experiments.

 ## References